Bookkeepers insurance

 • Directors and officers insurance

-Directors and officers insurance covers the costs of defending you as a director or officer of your company against allegations of wrongful acts, and any damages subsequently awarded against you.
-This type of cover also remunerates the holder in respect of the legal costs and expenses of defending actions for disqualification as a director, investigations and extradition proceedings.
+If you are a director or officer of your company, directors and officers insurance helps to cover the costs of defending you against allegations of wrongful acts, and any damages subsequently awarded against you.
+It also covers you for the legal costs and expenses of defending actions for disqualification as a director, investigations and extradition proceedings.
 Limits range from £100,000 to £5m.

 • Office insurance